Zvi Chalamish: Career

 Between 2014 and 2015, Chalamish was CEO of GSE Analytical Research and Investment Advisors, part of the Giza Singer Even group, Israel’s largest financial advisory and investment banking firm.

 From 2010 to 2013, Chalamish was the CEO of ASHRA (The Israel Export Insurance Corp.
 Ltd.), a company fully owned by the Government of Israel, that encourages Israeli exports by providing insurance to medium-and-long-term export credit transactions as well as investments abroad.
 Under Chalamish's management of three years, Ashra was reported to have produced a record of over $1bn of policies, as well as expand its business to China and Africa.

 Chalamish has 15 years of experience representing the Ministry of Finance in a wide range of executive positions.
 Most recently he served as Israel’s consul and chief fiscal officer for the Western Hemisphere (2005–2010).
 He was responsible for raising foreign currency for the State of Israel in international markets through bond and loan guarantee offerings.
 He also oversaw the State of Israel Bonds (Development Corporation of Israel) activities and fundraising initiatives worldwide and was the key liaison to the American investment banking community and financial institutions.
 In addition, Chalamish was in charge of the budget for the Israel Economic Mission and its seven regional offices in North and South America.

 Prior to his diplomatic appointment in the U.S., Chalamish served for five years (2000–2005) as deputy accountant general for the Ministry of Finance.
 Chalamish also managed infrastructure projects such as the private finance initiatives (PFI) and the Built Operate Transfer (BOT).

 From 1997 to 2000, while at the Ministry of Finance, he also served first as comptroller for the Ministry of Immigrant Absorption and then as comptroller for the Lands Authority Management.
 From 1992 to 1997, he was the supervisor and then manager of the audit department for the Ministry of Finance's accountant general.

 During his tenure with the Ministry of Finance, Chalamish was the Chairman of the $400 million Israel Engineers Fund (2004-2005).

+Since, 2016 Zvi has been the Managing Partner of Aulder Capital, a vertically integrated Real Estate Investment group based out of New York City.